jiafulow/jiafulow.github.io/_permaposts/quotes.md

 - &ldquo;Premature optimization is the root of all evil.&rdquo; &ndash;&ndash; Donald Knuth (1974)

 - &ldquo;L'essenziale è invisibile agli occhi.&rdquo; &ndash;&ndash; Antoine de Saint-Exupéry (1943), translated

+- &ldquo;When you have eliminated the impossible, whatever remains, however improbable, must be the truth.&rdquo;  &ndash;&ndash; Sir Arthur Conan Doyle (1890)